 - You want access to different loan features, such as the ability to make additional repayments and redraw, an offset account, or better digital and mobile banking features.

 What does the market look like so far in 2019?

 The cash rate has stubbornly remained at record lows for over two and a half years, but with weaker than expected Gross Domestic Product (GDP) early this year and subsequent concerns over the economy, there is talk of a rate cut (or even two) in the near future.
 Even speculation of cash-rate movement can affect mortgage rates and the bargaining power of borrowers.

 Already this year we have seen a significant amount of interest rate movement from lenders – both up and down.
 Overall, we are seeing more rate cuts for fixed rates and more rate hikes for variable rates, although this varies from one lender to the next.
 We are also seeing some very low rate offers and even cash-back incentives for new customers.

 Of course, these external factors need to be weighed up against your own personal financial situation and longer term goals.
 Loan restructures do require significantly more admin and hassle than negotiating with your current lender.

-If your existing loan is no longer working for you, the best bet is to discuss your circumstances with your Smartline Adviser.
-As the first step, they will contact your current lender to negotiate a more suitable loan solution.
-If this is unsuccessful, they can advise whether a loan restructure would be of benefit to you and if so, which lenders may be appropriate.
+If your existing loan is no longer working for you, call and discuss your circumstances with me.
+As the first step, I will contact your current lender to negotiate a more suitable loan solution.
+If this is unsuccessful, I can advise you whether a loan restructure would be of benefit to you and if so, which lenders may be appropriate.